27 September 2018

 The vast majority of Travel Insurance Companies insist that you take out Travel Insurance cover before you leave home.
 Some specialist providers, including Globelink offer ‘Post Departure cover’.
 This is cover for if you have already travelled and forgotten to purchase Travel Insurance before leaving, or if your policy has expired and you have already started your trip.
 Certain conditions will apply – like you can take out cover if you already have a claim pending!

 So how did you score?
-Whether you are an expert of novice, at Globelink we always aim to provide information to our customers that is as clear as possible.
+Whether you are a travel insurance expert of novice, at Globelink we always aim to provide information to our customers that is as clear as possible.

 If you have a question after checking the website, please don’t hesitate to give our team a call and chat it through over the phone.
 We’ve got 20 years’ experience to rely on, so give us a try www.globelink.co.uk, or call (UK) +44 1353 699 082